k1kolev/info/features/crm/customer-records.md

 To tackle all the challenges of customer service in the modern world of business efficiently, your company and its teams should go in well-prepared with the right technology.

 For that, @@name's CRM module has all the business tools necessary to achieve the highest quality of customer service and put your business on the fast lane to success in a demanding market.

 ## Unify and centralize customer information

 Building healthy customer relationships is easily one of the most crucial factors of success for your business.

+Successful communication helps companies develop a sense of expertise, trust, and value in their customers.
+Building brand loyalty in customers helps the business win more customer orders, drive more revenue, and achieve a greater reach over the market.

 Knowing the ins and outs of your customers' business, what you have delivered to them in the past, and want they currently have a need for is invaluable data for your sales and management teams.

 Connecting all various categories of customer data, streaming all this data in a single place, and unifying it in a structured, informative, and easy-to-read way can boost your company's productivity and **competitiveness** -